saylordotorg/course_arth210/Unit01.md

+---
+layout: default
+title: "ARTH210 - American Art"
+course: ARTH210
+course_fulltitle: "American Art"
+course_description: "A detailed study of American Art from the colonial era through the postwar twentieth century, with particular attention to the historical and cultural context of artwork in America."
+---
 **Unit 1: The Americas: 16th and 17th Centuries** <span id="1"></span>
 *The indigenous and early Colonial culture in South and Central America as well as Native North American society have continued to resonate